rcarrascosps/tester-kc/mule-tester/step1.md

 ### Install MuleSoft API Catalog CLI

-MuleSoft API Catalog CLI is a NodeJS based program.
-To install it simply click the next box, it will take some minutes to download it and install it.
-Just please be patient.
+MuleSoft API Catalog CLI is a NodeJS based program. **To install it simply click the next box, it will take some minutes to download it and install it.
+Just please be patient.**
 Please ignore the warnings after the CLI installation.

 `npm install -g api-catalog-cli@latest`{{exec}}

+**Do not proceed until the MuleSoft API Catalog CLI gets installed**

 ### Validate API Catalog CLI